ucla-imls-open-sci/lc-scix-open-science/episodes/basic_searches_scix.md

 =keyword:”crater” returned 2,329 results when this example was run as you can see in the upper left; because SciX adds new material on daily and weekly cycles you may see a different count.

-With exnonym expansaion disabled, fewer results are returned.
+With synonym expansaion disabled, fewer results are returned.
 However, those precise results may be just what you need.
 :::
 :::